Aurel-R/cma/README.md

 # Contiguous (and serialized) Memory Allocator
-These functions allocate contiguous memory (cm) to facilitate the use of IPCs to share complex (and large) objects containing pointers (like list, binary tree and graph for example).
+These functions allocate contiguous memory (cm) to facilitate the use of IPCs to share complex (and large) objects containing pointers (list, binary tree, graph, etc).

 # HOWTO
 *Refer to 'examples' directory (only posix shared memory use case for the moment).*